16192 Coastal Hwy, Lewes, DE 19958-3608

 Once you placed your sleeping pad in water, while checking for leaks in the previous step, you probably placed your valve underwater too.
 If you’ve detected bubbles escaping this area of your camping pad, the problem most probably lies in your valve.
 If that’s the case, proceed with the next steps of changing the sleeping pad valve.

 Steps to Repairing Sleeping Pad Valve

 Here is what you need to do when replacing the sleeping pad valve, a theme we have talked about in our Self Inflating Sleeping Pad Repair article too.

-So, if you've had problems with your self inflating sleeping pad not inflating properly, these two steps should do the trick.
+So, if you’ve had problems with your preferred type of sleeping pad not inflating properly, these two steps should do the trick.
 Once again, always make sure to use a repair kit with a valve and patch that the manufacturer produced.
 You can get these online over their store, or at the closest outdoor handler near you.